farismismar/eesc7v86-fall22/README.md

 ## Citation

-If you use this codes (or any code segments thereof) in a scientific publication, we would appreciate citations to the following paper:
+If you use this codes (or any code segments thereof) in a scientific publication, we would appreciate citations to the following preprint to keep track of the impact.

 `@misc{mlwirelesscomm,
 title={A Quick Primer on Machine Learning in Wireless Communications},